msmdev/pyGPCCA/docs/source/installation.rst

 macOS
 +++++
-The most robust way is to follow the `PETSc installation guide`_ and the `SLEPc installation guide`_ or to take a look at our continuous integration `steps <https://github.com/msmdev/pyGPCCA/blob/main/.scripts/ci/install_dependencies.sh>`_ for macOS.
+The most robust way is to follow the `PETSc installation guide`_ and the `SLEPc installation guide`_.

 The installation steps can be roughly outlined as::